Fairfax County, Virginia: Trails

 Compared to other regions of the Washington area, Fairfax County has a dearth of designated bike lanes for cyclists wishing to commute in the region.
 On May 16, 2008, Bike-to-Work Day, the Fairfax County Department of Transportation released the first countywide bicycle route map.

-The Fairfax Cross County Trail runs from Great Falls National Park in the county's northern end to Occoquan Regional Park in the southern end.
+The Gerry Connolly Cross County Trail runs from Great Falls National Park in the county's northern end to Occoquan Regional Park in the southern end.
 Consisting of mostly dirt paths and short asphalt sections, the trail is used mostly by recreational mountain bikers, hikers, and horse riders.

 Communities

-Three incorporated towns, Clifton, Herndon, and Vienna, are entirely within Fairfax County.
+Three incorporated towns, Clifton, Herndon, and Vienna, are in Fairfax County.

-The independent cities of Falls Church and Fairfax were formed out of areas formerly under Fairfax County's jurisdiction, but are politically separate.
+The independent cities of Falls Church and Fairfax were formed out of areas formerly under Fairfax County's jurisdiction but are politically separate.
 Nevertheless, the Postal Service has long considered several portions of Fairfax County to be unincorporated Falls Church and Fairfax City.
 Several portions of the county also have Alexandria mailing addresses; many locals refer to these neighborhoods collectively as "South Alexandria", "Lower Alexandria", or "Alexandria, Fairfax County".
 "South Alexandria" communities include Hollin Hills, Franconia, Groveton, Hybla Valley, Huntington, Belle Haven, Mount Vernon, Fort Hunt, Engleside, Burgundy Village, Waynewood, Wilton Woods, Rose Hill, Virginia Hills, Hayfield, and Kingstowne.

 It has been proposed to convert the entire county into a single independent city, primarily to gain more control over taxes and roads.
 The most recent such proposal was made on June 30, 2009.

 Other communities in Fairfax County are unincorporated areas.
 Virginia law dictates that no unincorporated area of a county may be incorporated as a separate town or city following the adoption of the urban county executive form of government.
 Fairfax County adopted the urban county executive form of government in 1966.

 As of the 2000 census, Fairfax County's 13 largest communities are all unincorporated CDPs, the largest of which are Centreville, Reston, and McLean, each with a population over 45,000.
-(The largest incorporated place in the county is Herndon, its 14th-largest community.)

 Census-designated places

-The following localities within Fairfax County are identified by the U.S. Census Bureau as (unincorporated) Census-designated places:
+The following localities in Fairfax County are identified by the U.S. Census Bureau as unincorporated census-designated places: